rsdoiel/sqlish/docs/TUTORIAL.md

 ```

 If you need to group phrases in SQL to assert a precidence
-in evaluation you do so with parenthasis.
+in evaluation you do so with parenthesis.
 Unfortunetly a simple
 wrapper of Parathasis will not work in JavaScript since that
 deliniates a functions' parameters and functions can be assigned
 inside object literals.
 To allow expression composition we
-a function named _P()_ (P is short for parenthasis).
+a function named _P()_ (P is short for parenthesis).

 A sqlish's object literal integrating _P()_ -